xdawxd/Pathfinding_Visualisation/README.md

 - ESC buttton resets the the grid

 WARNING:
-DON'T PRESS ANY BUTTONS WHILE THE VISUALIZATION IS RUNNING!
+DO NOT PRESS ANY BUTTONS WHILE THE VISUALIZATION IS RUNNING!
 ```

 ### Algorithms: